SeelabFhdo/AjiL/README.md

 # AjiL
 This repository is home of the Aji Modeling Language (AjiL).
-AjiL is a modeling language and  supportive tool to describe and create Microservice Architecture (MSA).
+AjiL is a modeling language with associated tools to support the developement of Microservice Architecture (MSA).
+If you want to know more about Model-Driven Engineering (MDE) I recommend the book *Engineering Modeling Languages: Turning Domain Knowledge into Tools* by Combemale et al.

 ## The Modeling Language

 As a modeling language, AjiL comprises three components: (i) Abstract syntax, (ii) Concrete syntax, and (iii) Semantics.
-They can be found as the ajil project
+Each component is described in the following.

 ### Abstract Syntax/Metamodel

 ![AjiL Metamodel](pictures/metamodel.png "Figure 1: AjiL Metamodel")

 *Figure 1: AjiL Metamodel*

 As depicted in figure 1, starting from the system as the root element, a MSA consists of several microservices which can